 - Shape Corp asks its suppliers to use standard 4 x 6 AIAG container labels.
 All labels must meet the standard as provided in AIAG B-10 Trading Partner Label definition dated 5/95.
-Additionally, all labels must meet the requirements listed in this document. - A unique lot number on each container of product received into Shape Corp will be used for lot traceability and inventory tracking. - o Each lot serial number may be used no more than once.
-Serial numbers must be alphanumeric (no spaces). - In most cases, Shape requires container labels for each container unit.
+Additionally, all labels must meet the requirements listed in this document. - A unique lot number on each container of product received into Shape Corp will be used for lot traceability and inventory tracking. - Each lot serial number may be used no more than once.
+Serial numbers must be alphanumeric (no spaces).

+- In most cases, Shape requires container labels for each container unit.
 Different label formats may be discussed and agreed upon in advance with Shape Corp logistics.
 Master and mixed labels may be used if needed.
 These labels must also meet our defined requirements. - Suppliers are expected to acquire a three character serial number prefix from Shape.
 Inclusion of this prefix shall be required in the serial number wherever the serial number is used.
-The maximum number of characters in a serial number is 13, including any start/stop characters and data identifiers. - Suppliers who do not know their serial number prefix should contact their Shape Buyer or Shape Supplier Quality Engineer.
+The maximum number of characters in a serial number is 13, including any start/stop characters and data identifiers. - Suppliers who do not know their serial number prefix should contact their Shape Buyer or Shape Supplier Quality Engineer. - Containers that are to be delivered to a Shape facility shall have a label on a MINIMUM of TWO SIDES of each container.